thesecretlab/diary/Steps.md

 Tapping on notes in the master view controller now switches between notes.
 Additionally, you can swipe to bring up the list of notes when in portrait mode.

+Next up, we'll start adding the additional features.

+1. Drag in a View Controller.
+2. Change its Size to Freeform; then, select the view inside it, and change its size to be 320 wide and 480 high.
+3. Change its class to DYPhotoViewController.
+4. Reconstruct the UI to match the iPhone version.
+You'll need to create the Navigation bar yourself - you don't get one for free, because this view isn't being presented in a Navigation Controller.
+Don't forget to connect the outlets and actions.
+5. Control-drag from the Camera button in the Note View Controller to the new Photo View Controller.
+Choose the Popover segue style.
+Name the segue 'showPhoto' (same as the iPhone version's.)
+6. Repeat the same process for the DYLocationViewController, the DYAudioNoteViewController and the DYReminderViewController.
+The names for the segues for each are `showLocation`, `showAudio` and `showReminder`.